A Course on the Net-Zero Transition for

 With more than 60 other countries, Canada has committed to reach net zero by 2050.
 However, there remains a limited understanding of the nature of the net zero challenge and how to formulate a strategic response.
 For instance, what is the scope and magnitude of change entailed by net zero?
 How can this change be systematized and accelerated?

 Which actions and approaches give us the best chance of achieving a desirable net zero future?
-These are just some of the questions that will be addressed in The Transition Accelerator’s condensed paid course titled Net Zero Changes Everything: A strategic approach.
+These are just some of the questions that will be addressed in The Transition Accelerator’s condensed course Net Zero Changes Everything: A Strategic Approach.

-- Net zero – the nature of the challenge
+Understand the nature of the net zero challenge